Physical Therapy: FAQs

 How Long Does It Takes To Get Approval To Sit For The National Exam After My Application File Is Complete And When Will I Hear About My Test Results?

-• Up to five business days from the time your name appears on the FSBPT website and from the time the Board receives your score report.
+• Up to five business days from the time your name appears on the FSBPT website and from the time the board receives your score report.

 Can I Get Extra Time To Take The National Examination If I Have A Learning Disability?

-- You will need a letter from your physician confirming the disability and make arrangements with the Board office so that proper arrangements are made with FSBPT.
+- You will need a letter from your physician confirming the disability and make arrangements with the board office so that proper arrangements are made with FSBPT.

 Can I Apply For A Temporary License While I Am Waiting To Take The National Exam?

 - Yes.
 Only new graduates are eligible for a temporary licensure.
 If you have recently graduated and are waiting for your official transcripts, a letter from the program director stating that the curriculum has been completed will be acceptable until official transcripts are received.
 The temporary license is valid for 180 days from the date of issuance.
-If a candidate fails the exam, the temporary license is immediately cancelled.
-A temporary supervisory form MUST be completed, notarized, and received by the Board with the initial application.
+If a candidate fails the exam, the temporary license is immediately canceled.
+A temporary supervisory form MUST be completed, notarized, and received by the board with the initial application.

 How Many Continuing Education Contract Hours Do I Need To Complete With Biennial Renewal?